ewhuang/simons_mouse/README.md

     Go to biomart (as in GO and DBGAP).
     Dataset -> Homo sapiens genes
-    Attributes -> Gene ID, uncheck transcript, EntrezGene ID Export, rename to entrez_to_ensg.txt Move to ./data/tcga_data/.
+    Attributes -> Gene ID, uncheck transcript, EntrezGene ID Export, rename to ensg_to_entrez.txt Move to ./data/tcga_data/.
 Only get human genes because for mouse, we translate from Entrez->ENSG->ENSMUSG.
 The direct Entrez-ENSMUSG database is quite sparse.
+Get the ensg_to_hgnc.txt file in a similar manner.

 4. Download CTD gene-pathway associations.
     Go to http://ctdbase.org/downloads/, and download the tsv files for different gene associations.
 Gene-pathway associations are under CTD_genes_pathways.tsv.
 Move it to ./data/.